It’s that most wonderful time of the year — for falling into the doldrums and slacking off on your freelance marketing, that is.

 This is a great time of year to stay in touch with past and current clients with a quick thank-you card.
 Let them know you appreciate the opportunity to work with them!

 You can also use that card to hold a useful little memento to keep your name in front of them.
 A refrigerator magnet or pencil works great.
-I know one writer who recently sent iPad styluses with her name and email engraved on them, in a direct-mail campaign.
+I know one writer who once sent iPad styluses with her name and email engraved on them, in a direct-mail campaign.

 Few writers send written notes in the mail, so this is a great way to stand out and build relationships.